unurgunite/MoonlightBot/README.md

 **~~_Notice: Admin lvl1 role higher than Admin lvl2 role (in next patch this function will be added)_~~**

 ## Contribution
 Contribute to the project development always welcome!
-You will need to create new branch and then push changes to the repository.<br>
+You will need to fork this project then create new branch and push changes to the repository.<br>
 ```bash
 $ git branch new-feature
 $ edit your files